If you need a good comm program and you miss using Procomm Plus,

-running on your linux system.
+running ProcommPlus on linux

 For starters, you're going to need to download dosemu from www.dosemu.org and install it.
 Assuming that you are this far already, just start the emulator by typing 'dosemu' or 'xdosemu' if you're in X-windows.
 One thing it does need is a working image of DOS to boot from.
 Since version 1.1.5, the dosemu script should take care of setting this up for you, the first time you run it by asking if you want to setup a bootable DOS drive, this is where dosemu will bootup from when it starts.